RotemWeissman/assignment-1-or_rotem/README.md

 #### PART 6
 Play with your generate function, try to generate different texts in different language and various values of *n*.
 No need to submit anything of that.

+## General instructions
+Please make sure to commit and push only the language_modeling.py file.
+Please avoid changing/deleting any files under the .github folder as it may interfer with the autograding operation.

+GOOD LUCK!